Unified Patent Court

 Une juridiction unique des brevets pour les États membres de l’Union européenne

-The UPC will have exclusive jurisdiction on (classical) European patents, European patents with unitary effect (Unitary patents), SPCs issued for a product covered by such a patent and European patent applications as specified in Article 32 of the UPC Agreement.
-The UPC will have, inter alia, jurisdiction on actions for actual or threatened infringements and related defenses, actions for declaration of non-infringement, actions for provisional and protective measures and injunctions, actions for revocation and counterclaims for revocation.
-The UPC will also have exclusive jurisdiction in respect of actions concerning decisions of the European Patent Office in carrying out the tasks set out in Regulation (EU) 1257/2012 on Unitary Patent Protection.
+The UPC has exclusive jurisdiction on (classical) European patents, European patents with unitary effect (Unitary patents), SPCs issued for a product covered by such a patent and European patent applications as specified in Article 32 of the UPC Agreement.
+The UPC has, inter alia, jurisdiction on actions for actual or threatened infringements and related defenses, actions for declaration of non-infringement, actions for provisional and protective measures and injunctions, actions for revocation and counterclaims for revocation.
+The UPC also has exclusive jurisdiction in respect of actions concerning decisions of the European Patent Office in carrying out the tasks set out in Regulation (EU) 1257/2012 on Unitary Patent Protection.
 National courts will remain competent for actions which do not come within the exclusive jurisdiction of the UPC.

 During the transitional period of seven years after the date of entry into force of the UPC Agreement actions relating to (classical) European patents (not European Patents with unitary effect) may alternatively be brought before national courts or other competent national authorities as provided for in Art.
 83(1) of the UPC Agreement.
 The transitional period may be prolonged by decision of the Administrative Committee.

 Article 33 of the UPC Agreement determines the competence of the divisions of the UPC's Court of First Instance.
 The main outlines are as follows:

 •Actions for or relating to infringement, provisional and protective measures and injunctions, damages or compensation derived from provisional protection and/or prior use shall be brought before the:

 o local/regional division where the infringement has occurred; or where the defendant has residence or place of business,